cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 important parameters and their relation to hashing to curves.
 For further reference on elliptic curves, consult {{CFADLNV05}} or {{W08}}.

-Let F be the finite field GF(q) of prime characteristic p.
+Let F be the finite field GF(q) of prime characteristic p > 3.
+(This document does not consider elliptic curves over fields of characteristic 2 or 3.)
 In most cases F is a prime field, so q = p.
 Otherwise, F is an extension field, so q = p^m for an integer m > 1.
 This document writes elements of extension fields in a primitive element or polynomial basis, i.e., as a vector of m elements of GF(p) written in ascending order by degree.
 The entries of this vector are indexed in ascending order starting from 1,